-In this game, a colored square will reveal in the center and a video pencil will draw a picture.
+In this game, a colored square will reveal in the center and a video pencil will draw a picture as a die counts down from six.
 The gamers must buzz in and answer what the picture is.
-If they guess two wrong letters or they waste time, they will be locked out from guessing the current puzzle.
-If all four players are locked out, They will switch to another puzzle as the caption reads No-One Can Answer.
-They must buzz in before the dice reaches zero.
-If a player solves the puzzle, the player will move whatever the dice was at.
+If they guess two wrong letters or they waste time, they will be locked out from guessing the current puzzle; if all four players are locked out, the game will report No-One Can Answer, and players will be presented with a new puzzle from the same category and color.
+A player who wishes to answer must buzz in before the die reaches zero.
+If a player solves the puzzle, the player will gain a marker for the puzzle's color and then move a number of spaces equal to the face showing on the die.
+Victory is achieved by collecting all four color markers on each of the boards.

-There are 4 color puzzles (5 in level 3 and 4):
+There are 4 color puzzles (5 in levels 3 and 4):

 - Grey (Only on levels 3 and 4).